PostHog/posthog.com/contents/blog/north-star-metrics.md

 You couldn't, for example, use Google Analytics to track a North Star metric such as Discoveries.
 Nor could you self-host it on your own infrastructure.

 Ultimately, PostHog is a better fit for tracking both high-level and detailed product metrics, while Product and Engineering teams routinely find that [Google Analytics doesn't offer the depth of insight they need](https://posthog.com/customers/mention-me).

+## Further reading

+- [How to achieve B2B product market fit](/blog/how-to-product-market-fit) - How to approach finding market fit for a B2B product

+- [An introduction to product analytics](/blog/what-is-product-analytics) - What is product analytics and how is different from using Google Analytics

+- [How to measure product engagement](/blog/how-to-measure-product-engagement) – How to define engagement for your platform, and how to use analytics tools to measure and build on the results

 > PostHog is an open source analytics tool which enables data and engineering teams to build better products faster and without writing SQL.